olutmatkaijian/ADAM/README.md

 My test setup is a modified jam preserver connected to a Raspberry Pi Zero W, using the ADS1115 and ZS-042 Realtime Clock, connected via GX16-8 plug.
 This allows me to drive the heating element using solid-state relays.
 I do not recommend this setup, as it requires in-depth knowledge of high voltage electricity precautions.

+# Development Setup
+I use virtual environments in order to develop for ADAM:
+`python3 -m venv ADAM_VENV`
+`python3 -m venv STEVE_VENV`

+Using two different terminals for each software:
+`source ADAM_VENV/source/bin/activate`
+`source STEVE_VENT/source/bin/activate`

+Installing the required software in ADAM_VENV:
+`pip install --upgrade pip wheel`
+`pip install -r requirements.txt`

+Please consider that this software is an active development and the requirements may therefor be outdated or subject to change.
+This applies to both the ADAM mainframe and the STEVE server.

+Gevent, Gevent-Websocket and Gunicorn should already exist in the virtual environment after requirments are installed.
+To start the ADAM mainframe:
+`gunicorn -k gevent -w 1 -b :5000 adam_v2:app --certfile=testcert.crt --keyfile=testcert.key`

+Installing the required software in STEVE_VENV:
+`pip install --upgrade pip wheel`
+`pip install -r requirements.txt`

+Running the STEVE client:
+`python3 steve.py`

+Please note that KeyboardInterrupt in STEVE client is buggy and it does not behave always as expected.
+I recommend using htop (F3->steve.py->F9->F9->Enter) in order to terminate STEVE client when necessary.

 # Boring License stuff
 So far I have chosen no license, and therefor the IP rights remain by me.
 Do ask if you're interested in using or developing this system.